Ring spinning: Developments in the United States

 Machine shops experimented with ring frames and components in the 1830s.
 The success of the ring frame, however, was dependent on the market it served and it was not until industry leaders like Whitin Machine Works in the 1840s and the Lowell Machine Shop in the 1850s began to manufacture ring frames that the technology started to take hold.

 At the time of the American Civil War, the American industry boasted 1,091 mills with 5,200,000 spindles processing 800,000 bales of cotton.
-The largest mill, Naumkeag Steam Cotton Co. in Salem, Mass.had 65,584 spindles.
+The largest mill, Naumkeag Steam Cotton Co. in Salem, Massachusetts had 65,584 spindles.
 The average mill housed only 5,000 to 12,000 spindles, with mule spindles out-numbering ring spindles two-to-one.

 After the war, mill building started in the south, it was seen as a way of providing employment.
 Almost exclusively these mills used ring technology to produce coarse counts, and the New England mills moved into fine counts.

-Jacob Sawyer vastly improved spindle for the ring frame in 1871, taking the speed from 5000rpm to 7500rpm and reducing the power needed, formerly 100 spindles would need 1 hp but now 125 could be driven.
+Jacob Sawyer vastly improved spindle for the ring frame in 1871, taking the speed from 5000 rpm to 7500 rpm and reducing the power needed, formerly 100 spindles would need 1 hp but now 125 could be driven.
 This also led to production of fine yarns.
 During the next ten years, the Draper Corporation protected its patent through the courts.
 One infringee was Jenks, who was marketing a spindle known after its designer, Rabbeth.
 When they lost the case, Mssrs.
 Fales and Jenks, revealed a new patent free spindle also designed by Rabbeth, and also named the Rabbeth spindle.

 The Rabbeth spindle was self-lubricating and capable of running without vibration at over 7500 rpm.
 The Draper Co. bought the patent and expanded the Sawyer Spindle Co. to manufacture it.
 They licensed it to Fales & Jenks Machine Co., the Hopedale Machine Co., and later, other machine builders.
 From 1883 to 1890 this was the standard spindle, and William Draper spent much of his time in court defending this patent.